nitrictech/docs/docs/docs/secrets/secrets.md

 TODO: ================= update link below with example =================

-The guide below highlights the features of Nitric Storage, you can use it in your own project or take a look at [one of our examples](#)
+The guide introduces the features of Nitric Secrets, you can use it in your own project or take a look at [one of our examples](#)

-### Create a secret version
+### Create a secret

 Creating a new secret can be done in a single line, when a new secret is created a new version is automatically generated.